ishay2b/opencv_numpy/README.md

 # The C function header is:
 # void double_me(void *buffer, const int W, const int H);

-# Lets call the inplace C function:
+# Lets call the in-place C function:
 double_me_lib.double_me(P, W, H)

-# Operations are inplace there for we can see the result in same array.
+# Operations are in-place there for we can see the result in same array.
 print("Same Array after c code:\n", my_array)

 ```